morganelle/mailroom-madness/pseudocode.md

 ### function: identifying name
     look into data structure for name
-    if the name is in the data structure, return it if the name isn't in the list, create it invoke function for adding a donation
+    if the name is in the data structure, return it if the name isn't in the list, use name as key in data structure invoke function for adding a donation

 ### function: adding a donation:
-    user input: enter donation amount, (q), (back) verify input is a number
-    if input is not a number, reprompt, (q), (back) if input is a number, add to donor name
+    user input: enter donation amount (permit one amount, or CSV?, (q), (back) verify input is a number / rounded float with 2 dec (or parse?) if input is not a number, reprompt, (q), (back) if input is a number, add to donor name